-This extended-time course is designed to develop logical reasoning via proofs, right triangle classification and constructions with a visual approach to two and three-dimensional models.
+This extended-time course emphasizes logical reasoning and geometric shapes and figures.
 Real-life applications and previously learned Algebra concepts are infused throughout the course in such topics as distance formula, Pythagorean Theorem, right triangle trigonometry and polygon classification.
+This course covers the same standards as Geometry, but includes more supports for individual student needs.
 Upon successful completion, students will earn 0.75 credit per semester (0.5 math credit; 0.25 elective credit).
 A graphing calculator and other forms of technology are utilized in this course.